 How this technique works will depend on your solder and flux, so you will want to check the manufacturer’s documentation.
 Some DIY experts say you can use isopropyl alcohol or distilled water to remove no-clean change, but that comes with risks.

 You can also use one of the many chemical cleaners for flux on the market.
 They all come in aerosol cans like hairspray or shaving cream.

 After spraying the flux area, you can use a stiff brush and a set of dental picks to clear the flux out of the cracks and crevices.
 Once you are done, you can use a cotton swab to dry up any remaining cleaner and change.

 You can repeat the process until you remove everything, going as far as using compressed air as needed.

-Once you have all your tools ready, then you can start removing the solder from your boards and components.
-If you need help choosing the right desoldering tool for your project or instructions on how to use it, please feel free to contact us.
+Once you have all your tools ready, you can start removing the solder from your boards and components.
+If you need help choosing the right desoldering tool for your project or instructions on using it, please feel free to contact us.